emranbm/sls-for-iot/README.md

 ## Optimization Opportunities
 There are too many (if not infinite) cases to get optimized.
 Here is a memory of ones faced.
-1. More efficient serialization protocols can be used instead of JSON. e.g. [protobuf](https://developers.google.com/protocol-buffers)
+1. **Optimize protocol:** More efficient serialization protocols can be used instead of JSON. e.g. [protobuf](https://developers.google.com/protocol-buffers)
-1. File contents can be compressed before transmission.
+1. **Compress contents:** File contents can be compressed before transmission.
 But it should be tested whether it's worth doing computation over IO.
-1. Consider any message from clients as a heartbeat.
+1. **Optimize heartbeats:** Consider any message from clients as a heartbeat.
 So the client can send the heartbeats less frequently.
-1. Currently, the SDK holds file contents in memory before saving.
+1. **Don't keep content in memory:** Currently, the SDK holds file contents in memory before saving.
 It should also support other forms like file handles, etc.
-1. SLS manager can be omitted!
-Its only usage is the clients' book-keeping, which can be handled between clients themselves. i.e. clients can subscribe for the heartbeats in a general channel and keep track of the others health.
+1. **Remove SLS manager:** SLS manager can be omitted!
+Its only usage is the clients' book-keeping, which can be handled between the clients themselves. i.e. clients can subscribe for the heartbeats in a general channel and keep track of the others health.
+1. **Optimize local saves:** Don't loop back content through the network when it should be saved locally.

 ## Future Work
 1. Provide file overwrite.